cisum-labs/sing.whitepaper/cisum.whitepaper.md

 # 6. Governance Model

-- **Initial Governance (`2025-2028`)**: The Cisumverse Foundation (registered in the Cayman Islands) oversees strategic planning, token issuance, and ecosystem management to ensure compliance and early stability.
+- **Initial Governance (`2025-2028`)**: The CISUM Foundation (registered in the Cayman Islands) oversees strategic planning, token issuance, and ecosystem management to ensure compliance and early stability.
 - **Transitional Governance (`2028-2029`)**: Gradual shift to decentralized governance led by a Fan DAO, where fans participate in decision-making through `CISUM` staking and badge systems.
 - **Fully Decentralized Governance (`2029 Onward`)**: The Fan DAO fully takes over, with fans and artists collectively deciding platform development, artist signings, and revenue distribution, establishing a true community-governed ecosystem.

 > [!TIP]
 > All parameter values presented in this whitepaper are subject to future DAO governance adjustments to adapt to dynamic market conditions.

-# 7. Conclusion: Co-Creating the Future of Music with Cisumverse
+# 7. Conclusion: Co-Creating the Future of Music with CISUM

-Cisumverse represents a transformative vision for the future of the music industry.
+CISUM represents a transformative vision for the future of the music industry.
 Through technological innovation and community governance, we are committed to building a fair, transparent, and sustainable ecosystem, propelling global music into the Web3 era.
 Join us to shape the future of music.